Mounika-Routhu/Technical-stuff/Interview questions/react theory.md

 ## useReducer
 1. useReducer is a hook introduced in React 16.8 & used as an alternative to ```useState```
-2. It is used for managing state in a more predictable and structured way, especially when the state logic is complex.
+2. It allows more sophisticated state management(managing state in a more predictable and structured way), especially when the state has multiple sub-values or complex transitions(state update logic).
 3. It allows you to manage state in a way similar to Redux, where state transitions are handled by dispatching actions to a reducer function.
 A reducer function takes the current state and an action, and returns a new state.

 ```JS